 1. Ingredient Sourcing and Quality

-The process begins long before production.
-The chemical form of a vitamin (e.g., vitamin D3 vs. D2) and the quality of raw materials are foundational.
-High-quality, bioavailable forms are selected to ensure the best starting point for absorption.
+The chemical form of a vitamin (like D3 vs. D2) and the quality of raw materials set the foundation.
+High-quality, bioavailable forms are selected to give the best starting point for absorption.

 2. The Gelling and Binding System

-Unlike tablets or capsules, gummies rely on a gelling agent like pectin or gelatin to create their unique texture.
-This matrix must be carefully engineered.
-If it's too dense or forms strong bonds, it can physically trap vitamin molecules, making them harder to release during digestion.
-A well-designed process ensures the gel structure breaks down efficiently in the stomach.
+Gummies are different from tablets.
+They use a gelling agent like pectin or gelatin to get that chewy texture.
+The matrix has to be just right – too dense and it traps the vitamins, making them hard to release during digestion.
+A well-designed process ensures the gel breaks down efficiently in the stomach.

 3. Temperature and Mixing Control